Kalpak15/DDAS/README.md

    ```

    **⚠️ Important:** Configure your environment variables before running the application.
-See `.env.example` for required settings.

 4. **Start the application**
    ```bash